 Have You Completed Everything You’re Required to Do?

-It is really essential that you make sure you cross the t’s and dot the i’s before you jump into property management in Malta.
+It is really essential that you make sure you cross the dot the i’s and cross the t’s before you jump into renting out your Maltese property.

 A good property manager should be able to help you double-check this list of requirements before putting your property up for rent.